Estimating the Empowerment of Language Model Agents: Results: Effective Empowerment in Realistic Web and Tool-Use Environments

 \textbf{Case Study: Power-seeking and Authentication} Finally, we demonstrate how effective empowerment can detect pivotal actions or situations where an agent is accessing more resources than intended \citep{turner2021power, turner2022parametrically}.
 We created a ``modified shopping admin'' environment, where authentication is not automatically provided for the agent.
-To successfully complete the shopping admin tasks, the agent must first navigate the website, locate the username and password information on a hidden page, and manually enter these credentials to log in to the shopping admin main panel (Figure~\ref{fig:figure8}).
-In addition to authentication, the LM agent also performed the original WebArena tasks (n = 182) in the shopping admin domain.
+To successfully complete the shopping admin tasks, the agent must first navigate the website, locate the username and password information on a hidden page, and manually enter these credentials to log in to the shopping admin main panel (Figure~\ref{fig:auth_actions}).
+In addition to authentication, the LM-agent also performed the original WebArena tasks (n = 182) in the shopping admin domain.

 Intuitively, successful authentication should be a key moment where effective empowerment should increase.
 Once authenticated, the agent has access to (and control over) much more of the environment.
-Thus, we hypothesize that successful authentication-related actions would result in higher effective empowerment, whereas invalid authentication attempts would have lower in effective empowerment.
+Thus, successful authentication should result in high effective empowerment, whereas invalid attempts should yield low empowerment.
 There are no rewards associated with either of these steps in WebArena.